 The torso length is adjusted by raising or lowering the height of the shoulder straps which slide along two exposed aluminum stays in the back of the pack.
-The adjustment is controlled using simple webbing straps which are tightened or loosened, providing a no fuss solution.
-Still you’ll need to experiment with the fit because they’re aren’t any predefined torso length markings provided if you already know your torso length.
+The adjustment is controlled using simple webbing straps which are tightened or loosened, providing a no-fuss solution.
+Still, you’ll need to experiment with the fit because there aren’t any predefined torso length markings provided if you already know your torso length.

 The aluminum stays are augmented by a plastic sheet sewn into the body of the pack that forms the pack’s frame.
 A mesh woven fabric covers padding on the back of the frame with a deep, central air channel that helps dry perspiration.
 When carrying a heavy expedition backpack, you perspire considerably more than when carrying a lighter load.

 The base of the frame has an articulated lumbar pad which catches onto your sit bones and enhances load transfer.
-While some people likes lumbar pads and some people hate them, the lumbar pad does an effective job of bringing the load closer to the powerhouse at the top of one’s hips.
-That’s one of the things that I really like about this pack, that it really hugs your back closely, making load carrying by your big core muscles considerably more efficient than a pack that pulls you backwards.
+While some people like lumbar pads and some people hate them, the lumbar pad does an effective job of bringing the load closer to the powerhouse at the top of one’s hips.
+That’s one of the things that I really like about this pack, that it really hugs your back closely, making load-carrying by your big core muscles considerably more efficient than a pack that pulls you backward.

 Compression and External Attachment System